marcinp25/supply-chain-analysis/README.md

 ## Business Problem

 A global e-commerce company operates across 5 markets (Europe, LATAM, Pacific Asia, USCA, Africa) with 4 shipping modes.
-This project investigates **why deliveries are late, which areas are most affected, and what it costs the business.**
+This project investigates **how often deliveries are late, which areas are most affected, and what it costs the business.**

 ---